Improvements in rebar sets and Rebar shape manager

 .
 This is useful when the lengths of straight bars are rounded and/or step tapered.

 By default, the end detail modifiers do not align bar ends, and the rounding and step tapering happens at the tapered edge of the rebar set, and if both edges are tapered, at the edge that has a larger angle.

 In the Rebar splitter properties , the user interface of the Cranked length setting has been improved, and the options now have images:

 Face-specific concrete covers for rebar sets

 You can now use surfaces for defining face-specific concrete cover thicknesses for rebar sets.
-This is useful, for example, when you want the concrete cover of the rebar sets to be thicker at a specific part face or pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+This is useful, for example, when you want the concrete cover of the rebar sets to be thicker at a specific part face or pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.

 face than at other faces, or when you want the cover thickness to vary from face to face.

 To do this:

 Add a surface to the object face at which you want to change the concrete cover.